Dr. Amy Goodloe

 - 1 of 25 bands nationwide selected to participate in the 2018 National Concert Band Festival

-Fairfax County Public Schools supports an open enrollment policy regarding student access to honors and AP classes.
+Fairfax County Public Schools supports an open enrollment policy regarding student access to honors, AP and DE classes.
 Any student interested in taking these advanced courses may enroll in them.

 - 29% scored a 4